Did you know that each year nearly 900,000 Americans are affected by blood clots? The…

 Deep Vein Thrombosis (DVT) is a deep venous disorder that develops when blood becomes gel-like and thickens forming a clot, usually in the legs.
 This can be dangerous and life-threatening if the clot travels to the lungs (called a pulmonary embolus, or PE).

-Periods of prolonged activity such as sitting in a car or on a plane can cause DVT as well as damage to a vein from a medical procedure or injury, cancer, genetic conditions, and certain medications or hormones.
+Periods of prolonged inactivity such as sitting in a car or on a plane can cause DVT as well as damage to a vein from a medical procedure or injury, cancer, genetic conditions, and certain medications or hormones.

 If a blood clot is suspected, it requires immediate medical attention.
 Anticoagulant medicine also known as blood-thinners are prescribed to help the body resolve the clot and prevent further complications.
 Surgery might be needed in severe cases to help remove the clot.